Clement V. Rogers: Early life

 Clem exhibited a disdain for formal education.
 Although his mother pushed him into attending school, she had to stand in the road when he left the house and make sure he followed the path to school, rather than going in a different direction.
 He first attended a Baptist missionary school, about a mile from his home.
 He then went to the Cherokee Male Seminary in Tahlequah, but soon dropped out to work as a hand on a ranch owned by Joel M. Bryan.
-On May 15, 1855, Clem and 15 other cowboys began to drive 500 longhorn steers to sell in Kansas City.
+On May 15, 1855, when Clem was just a teenager, he and fifteen other cowboys began to drive 500 longhorn steers to sell in Kansas City.
 They found no buyers there, so continued the drive to St. Louis, an additional 250 mi.
 The journey took four months and proved Clem's endurance and tenacity.